enspiral/handbook/guides/comms_guidelines.md

 * Dev-Chat - For talk about programming stuff
 * Enspiral_Help - How do I enspiral?
 * Enspiral-News - A channel to add in any links or news you would like to have shared in the next issue of Enspiral news.
 If there is important or useful context you would like included, please drop that in as well
+* Europe - Chat with the growing number of Enspiral people based in Europe, share links to events, etc.
 * Enstagram - Like Enspiral-Instragam: a place we can share snapshots from daily life so it feels like we are hanging out together even when we’re all over the world!
 * Music
 * Network map - Network Map Here: [https://kumu.io/enspiral/enspiral](https://kumu.io/enspiral/enspiral) [Documentation here](https://docs.google.com/document/d/1p7pQDsr1KbEaOE5Zv5i1NsVpazPBLe8iLjYCRcBRIE4/edit#heading=h.b2negpxbz2ky)